 Future of the Internet of Things (IoT) in education

 The future of the Internet of Things in education looks promising because of the immense potential it has.
 However, making IoT a part of mainstream education will take time.
 The most vital factor in this is making the necessary technologies both accessible and easy to use.
 There needs to be a change in the mindset of the educators, parents, and students, supported by the change in educational policies.

 The baby steps towards integrating IoT in mainstream education, especially schools and universities, have already started and the response of all the parties involved is very positive.
 One can only hope that these intermittent instances will become the norm in the near future so that more and more students are able to take advantage of technology to get an education.

 Some examples of IoT technology in the education industry

 As discussed, many educational institutions have already adopted IoT technologies.
-Technology companies are providing customized IoT solutions from everything from content creation, lesson delivery, and better engagement to classroom management and content management.
+Technology companies are providing customized IoT app development solutions from everything from content creation, lesson delivery, and better engagement to classroom management and content management.